Additional information for Q1:

 All employees are required to participate in annual Preventing Sexual Misconduct Training which satisfies the training requirements outlined in both the 2012 Louisiana Senate Concurrent Resolution 107 that requires one hour of sexual harassment training, and in Title IX of the Educational Amendments of 1972, which requires training on sexual misconduct prevention.
 In this training, employees learn about their role in preventing sexual assault and sexual harassment on college campuses.

-In Fall 2019, the entering first-year class received implicit bias programming focused on LGBTQ+ issues as part of a professionalism component of mandatory orientation.
-This training has now been integrated into the first-year orientation program as a permanent component.
+Beginning with the Fall 2019 semester, the entering first-year class receives implicit bias programming focused on LGBTQ+ issues as part of a professionalism component of mandatory orientation.